sbaresearch/featurecloud-input-dp-app/README.md

 ## Description

 Input DP app can be applied to mitigate risks of identity and membership disclosure from the data, as well as to protect local and global models in federated learning from inference attacks.
 Depending on the parameters like `epsilon` and `delta`, Input DP can result in central or local Differential Privacy.

+Input DP is applied individually by each client as a data-preprocessing step to prepare data for triaining models.

 This app contains two methods for achieving input DP: